 Tennis Courts: Appropriate tennis whites (colored trim acceptable) are required for ladies, gentlemen and children over 13 years old.
 While whites are preferred for all ages, junior players (12 years and under) may wear 50% white and 50% colored (i.e., a white top with a blue skirt, or a green shirt with white shorts).

-It is recognized that ladies' tennis shirts are shorter than the "fingertip" length required for ladies' golf skirts.
+It is recognized that ladies' tennis skirts are shorter than the "fingertip" length required for ladies' golf skirts.

 Tennis attire is not acceptable on the golf course.
 Golf attire is not acceptable on the tennis courts.